openpetra/openpetra-docs/source/howtos/initial-contact-setup.rst

 You can find a simple Excel sample file here: https://github.com/openpetra/openpetra/raw/test/demodata/partners/samplePartnerImport.xlsx

 The order of the columns can be random, but the caption of the column is important.
+You can also leave out some columns (eg. for consent, or categories).

 We currently support the following columns with these captions: